 The website for all Fulbright competitions is https://us.fulbrightonline.org.
-The electronic application and instructions are found here.
+The electronic application and official instructions are found on that site.
 If you haven't been on this site, and you are intending to apply for a Fulbright, drop everything (including this document) and go there now.
 It is the authority on application requirements, and it is chock full of helpful information.